 GREAT SPORTS FOR ALL SEASONS

 SCWDC Invites You to Lead a Ski Trip!

 To someone who’s never led one before, leading a ski trip can sound like an intimidating prospect.
 But every year, we get several new trip leaders, people who have never led a trip before.
 No, they’re neither geniuses nor gluttons for punishment.
-They’re people who want to help their fellow Club members, and who want to really feel good after a project is successfully completed.
+They’re people who want to help their fellow club members, and who want to really feel good after a project successfully completed.
 They also want to ski free.
 Yes, free.
 We’ll get to that.

 How do they do it?
 And, more importantly, how can you do it?

 The same way you learned to walk – by baby steps.
 Our novice leader starts by leading a one- day instruction trip to a local resort, where skiers provide their own transportation.
 All the leader does is collect the money ahead of time, order the lift tickets, and hand them out at the resort.
 Our ski school, which has been working closely with the novice leader all along, takes over from there.

 Once our novice leader has led a one-day trip, he or she is ready to lead a weekend trip to Canaan Valley, Snowshoe or Seven Springs or some other resort with rooming accommodations.
 Now it’s a little more complicated, because there’s a resort hotel to deal with.
 But our now somewhat experienced leader has a trip monitor; the trip monitor is there as a mentor, to answer questions, to help out, and, yes, to make sure the leader doesn’t “drop the ball.”
 Every leader, even those with many years’ experience, has a monitor.
 It’s one of the things we do to make sure everyone has a fun, safe, and enjoyable trip.
 Including – especially including – the trip leader.